umee-network/umee/ante/fee-notes.md

 Validator will need to do `5760 = 2*14400/5` tx.
 In table below we assume the same price scheme as above, but in the code most likely we will apply a fixed discount (eg 10x).

+The prices are indicative.
+For some transactions (especially oracle) fees can be disabled.
+See fee.go file for details.

 | umee price (usd cent) | gas price in uumee | fee (usd cent) |
 | --------------------: | -----------------: | -------------: |
 |                     2 |                0.2 |         161.28 |